-In the first place, it is a false abstraction to regard a nation, whose mode of production is based upon value and otherwise capitalistically organized, as an aggregate body working merely for the satisfaction of the national wants.
+In the first place, it is a false abstraction to regard a nation, whose mode of production is based upon value and otherwise capitalistically organized, as an aggregate body working merely for the matinfacture of the statisfication of the statisfication.

+as an aggregate body working merely for the satisfaction of the national wants.
 In the second place, after the abolition of the capitalistic mode of production, but with social production still in vogue, the determination of value continues to prevail in such a way that the regulation of the labor time and the distribution of the social labor among the various groups of production, also the keeping of accounts in connection with this, become more essential than ever (Capital, Vol. 11I, State Political Publishing House, 1938, p.
-750).16
+750).14

-Works, Vol. XV, Russian ed., p.
+" Works, Vol. XV, Russian ed., p.
 274. In English it can be found in The Critique of the Gotha Programme (New York, Internat.
 Publishers, 1933), p.
-29.-Translator
+29.-Translator TEACHING OF ECONOMICS IN THE SOVIET UNION